 Evidence exists of a library in Wabash as early as 1848.
 The librarian, John U. Pettit, was personally responsible for the 300 books and had to pay for those that were not returned.
 In 1890, the Woman's Library Association, organized by the Round Table Literary Club, was opened in the Probate Court Room in the Wabash County Courthouse.
-The first librarian, Mrs. Anna Zeigler, and her assistants were volunteers.
+The first librarian, Mrs. Anna Zeigler, and her assistants were all volunteers.

 In 1895, the library was moved to the old Wabash High School building.
 In 1900, the Women's Library Association dissolved due to consolidation with the high school library, and the new Wabash Public Library was organized.
 Crowded conditions in the high school forced the library to move again, this time into Memorial Hall, where they stayed until the opening of the Carnegie Library.

 Word of success of other towns in securing funds from the Carnegie Foundation for library buildings moved members of the local group to seek help for a building in Wabash.
 A number of letters were written without much success.
 However, one written by Warren Bigler, then president of the school board, and another by Mrs. Cowgill, who gave the history of Round Table's efforts to foster and maintain a library, brought response from James Bertram, Mr. Carnegie's secretary.